 Entry Level Student Research Grants of up to $600 are available for entry level students undertaking research.
 The grant is provided to support the growth of research within the speech pathology profession.

-Applications are now closed for the 2016 Entry Level Student Research Grants.
+Applications are now open for the first round of the 2017 Entry Level Student Research Grants.
+Applications close on 1 May 2017.
+A second round of applications will be sought in September.
 For further information or to apply for a grant download the Entry Level Student Research Grant Application Form .

 Queensland Registration Board Legacy Research Grant scheme

 The Queensland Registration Board Legacy Research Grant scheme is one of four schemes, financed from the legacy funds remaining at the closure in 2013 of The Registration Board of Queensland.

 This scheme is open to all speech pathologists residing and/or practising in Queensland.

 The purpose of the Queensland Registration Board Legacy Research Grant is to support research into communication and swallowing disorders across the life span.

 Research may focus on aspects of assessment, intervention or broader issues concerned with clinical practice as a speech pathologist.
 The outcomes of the research must enhance the clinical practice of speech pathologists working in Queensland.

 In 2016/17 funds are available to support two research grants within the Queensland Registration Board Legacy Fund, with each grant up to a maximum of $10,000.